PetteriAimonen/focus-stack/README.md

      build/focus-stack .../path/to/input/*.jpg

+Input images can be in any format supported by OpenCV, including JPG, PNG and TIFF.
+Output format defaults to JPG, but can be set by changing the extension with `--output=output.png`.

 For advanced usage, see `--help` for list of all options or [check the manual](docs/focus-stack.md):

     Usage: build/focus-stack [options] file1.jpg file2.jpg ...